octo-technology/OpenTezos/docs/ligo/language-basics.md

 Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if not explicitly returned by the function.

-There are 2 types of functions in PascaLIGO, Block Functions and Blockless Functions:
+There are 2 types of functions in PascaLigo, Block Functions and Blockless Functions:

 # Block functions

-In PascaLIGO, blocks allow for the sequential composition of instructions into an isolated scope.
+In PascaLigo, blocks allow for the sequential composition of instructions into an isolated scope.
 Each block needs to include at least one instruction.

 ```js